 HTR Training:

-- Synthetic data generation less effective
+- Synthetic data generation less effective (handwriting variation is hard to simulate)

 - Must train on real handwriting samples